percona/percona-server/doc/source/scalability/innodb_adaptive_hash_index_partitions.rst

    :dyn: No
    :vartype: Numeric
    :def: 1
-   :range: 0-64, (on 32-bit platform 0-32)
+   :range: 1-64, (on 32-bit platform 1-32)

 Specifies the number of partitions to use in the adaptive hash search process.

-When set to zero, no extra partitions are created and the normal process is in effect.
-When greater than zero, the specified number of partitions are created across which to perform the adaptive search.
+When set to one, no extra partitions are created and the normal process is in effect.
+When greater than one, the specified number of partitions are created across which to perform the adaptive search.

 Other reading
 -------------